jordanbolling/Transportation-Cost-Analysis-Using-Excel/README.md

 **Mathematical Model**

-This problem can be formulated as linear programming model with the objective of minimizing the total transportation cost because it follows a similar structure to the previous project.
-A linear equation can be constructed from the minimization objective with decision variables, an objective function, constraints which can be written as linear inequalities or equations (‘Superprof’,2019).
+This problem can be formulated as linear programming model with the objective of minimising the total transportation cost because it follows a similar structure to the previous project.
+A linear equation can be constructed from the minimisation objective with decision variables, an objective function, constraints which can be written as linear inequalities or equations (‘Superprof’,2019).
 This is shown below.

 Decision Variables